Money Myths: Investment Advice Worth Ignoring

 Photo: DeAgostini/Getty Images

 Don’t allow yourself to be seduced by the myths and adages propagated in the media and by some financial advisers.
-Some of this advice, reasonable as it may sound, can lead into dangerous situations and cost you a lot of money.
+Some of this investment advice, reasonable as it may sound, can lead into dangerous situations and cost you a lot of money.

 1 .”Invest for the long term”

 That’s fine advice when you’re 20 years old.
 When you’re 50 or older, the “long term” isn’t all that long any more.
 The rationale behind this thinking is that historically the stock market rises over time, so any temporary losses will eventually be recouped.
 That’s true, as we saw after the crashes of 2000 and 2008.

 However, there are two problems with this approach.
 The first is age – the older you are, the less time you have to recover from serious setbacks.
 The second is psychological.
 When fear grips the market, many people panic and sell out at a big loss.
 That leaves them traumatized and reluctant to ever get back into the market again.

 With rates so low, many people have abandoned the old safe havens of high interest savings accounts, GICs and bonds in favour of high-yielding common stocks, real estate investment trusts and the like.
 The extra cash flow they generate is welcome, but there’s a lot more risk involved than you may realize.

 Look what happened in the energy sector in recent years.
 After the price of oil fell through the floor, many companies were forced to slash their dividends and saw their share prices collapse.
 Baytex Energy, a Calgary-based oil and gas company with assets in both Canada and the U.S., is an example.
 In mid-2014, the stock was trading at close to $50 and paying a monthly dividend of $0.24 per share ($2.88 annually).
 At that point, the yield was a very enticing 5.7 per cent.